nivbhaskhar/nivbhaskhar.github.io/about.markdown

 I'm interested in mathematics, machine learning and quantum computing.
-In my past avatar as a mathematician, I worked with mathematical structures called _algebraic groups_.
+In my past avatar as a pure mathematician, I worked with mathematical structures called _algebraic groups_.
 To know more about my work, check out my [research](/research_math) and [portfolio](/portfolio) pages.
 I also have an expository [tech-blog](/blog) that I try to update, when time permits.
 {: style="text-align: justify"}